billgraziano/go-windows-svc/README.md

 ### Removing the Global Constants
 If you don't want the service names as global constants (and you probably won't) you can use the values in `svc_main.go` at the top of `main()` function instead.

+### Other
+This uses the [GO error wrapper package]("github.com/pkg/errors").
+You can easily remove it if you prefer not to use it.